smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 Check the console for warnings and errors that should guide you through the process in case you are stuck.

 ## button_handlers.mjs
-Button handlers are a set of classes that allow you to create interactive button groups.
+Button Handlers are a set of classes that allow you to create interactive button groups.
 ### ToggledButtonGroup
 ![Gif of buttons changing](https://i.imgur.com/lfe5AWF.gif) The ToggledButtonGroup class allows you to create interactive button groups where only one button can be active at a time.
 Clicking a button toggles its active state.
 You can customize the appearance of active buttons, choose the initially active button, and easily manage multiple button groups on your page.